DeFinerOrg/DeFiner-1.0-Whitepaper/DefinerProtocol.md

 ## Authentication
 ### API Key Authentication
-Before being able to sign any requests as a tenant, you must register an public key through DeFiner.
+Before being able to sign any requests as a tenant, you must register an public key through DeFiner by contract DeFiner account management personel.
+This process is designed to be seperated from the API so we exchange sensitive keys information in a secure channel.

 Upon creating an account, tenant must generate a public/private key pair and send the public key to DeFiner.
 DeFiner will only store the public key for a tenant.